Create Aerospace Models

-Regardless of the model's complexity, you use the same essential steps for creating an aerospace model as you would for creating any other Simulink® model.
+Regardless of the model complexity, you use the same essential steps for creating an aerospace model as you would for creating any other Simulink® model.

 Open the Aerospace Blockset™ Library.
 You can access this library through the Simulink Library Browser or directly open the Aerospace Blockset window from the MATLAB® command line:

 Double-click any library in the window to display its contents.
-The following figure shows the Aerospace Blockset library window.
+This figure shows the Aerospace Blockset library window.

 Select and position the blocks.
 You must first select the blocks that you need to build your model, and then position the blocks in the model window.
-For the majority of Simulink models, you select one or more blocks from each of the following categories:
+For the majority of Simulink models, you select one or more blocks from each of these categories: